 This article will help you make up your mind which one to choose.

-The maxi micro has a handlebar which is heigh adjustable whereas the mini micro does not.
-The lowest height on the maxi micro scooter is only about 1cm bigger than the handlebar height on the mini.
-The mini measures approximately 66cm from the ground to the top of the handlebar and the maxi micro about 67cm on it’s lowest setting.
-So there is not much to choose from in terms of the handlebar height of the scooters.
+Height adjustable handlebars can be found on both scooters.
+The lowest height on the maxi micro scooter is about 4cm bigger than the handlebar height on the mini.
+The mini measures approximately 68cm from the ground to the top of the handlebar and the maxi micro with chopper handlebars about 72cm on it’s lowest setting.
+Ideally you want the scooter handlebar to come up around waist height on your child.

-The maxi micro is height adjustable from approximately 67cm to 93cm so should last your child for years.
+The maxi micro is height adjustable from approximately 72m to 91cm so should last your child for years.
 It is designed for kids that are 3ft 7in (110cm) to 5ft (152cm) in height.

 The mini micro is considerably less expensive than the maxi micro scooter.
-However, the maxi scooter will last a lot longer (until your child is 10), so in the long run if you buy one scooter over a number of years it will be better value for money.
+However, the maxi scooter will last a lot longer (at least until your child is around 10), so in the long run if you buy one scooter over a number of years it will be better value for money.
 Both scooters have quite a good resale value if you keep them in good condition.
-Therefore, buying a mini micro scooter for a short time may be a good financial deciision if you sell it for a decent price afterwards.
+Therefore, buying a mini micro scooter for a short time may be a good financial decision if you sell it for a decent price afterwards.

 Maximum Weight Capacity

-The maximum weight capacity is 50kg (7stone 2 pounds) on the maxi and 20kg ( (3 stone, 2 pounds) on the mini.
+The maximum weight capacity is 50kg (7stone 2 pounds) on the maxi and 35kg ( (3 stone, 2 pounds) on the mini.